-73.011A Principles of Physiology
+73.111 Physiology IA

-Prerequisites: 17.021, 2.121, 2.131, 10.001 or 10.011 or 10.021B & 10.021C.
+Prerequisites: 17.021; 2.121, 2.131; 10.001 or 10.011 or 10.021 B & C. Excluded: 73.121, 73.011A.

-Generally taken in the second year of the science course by a number of groups of students, including physiotherapy and optometry students as well as those intending to major in physiology.
-Introduction to fundamental physiological principles, dealing first with basic cellular function in terms of chemical and physical principles, and second, with the operation of the various specialized systems in the body, for example, the cardiovascular system, whose function it is to transport materials to and from the tissues of the body; the respiratory system which must maintain the exchange of oxygen and carbon dioxide between the atmosphere and the blood; the gastrointestinal system which enables food materials to be modified by digestion and absorbed into the circulation; the kidney which is involved in the regulation of body fluid and electrolyte balance and with the excretion of the waste products of metabolism; the endocrine system, which releases chemical messengers, called hormones, that are carried in the blood stream to regulate a great variety of body functions, eg metabolism and reproductive activity; the nervous system which by means of very rapidly propagated electrical impulses is responsible for all our movements, sensations, memories, emotions and consciousness itself.
+Introduction to fundamental physiological principles, dealing first, with basic cellular function in terms of chemical and physical principles, and second, with the operation of the various specialized systems in the body, for example, the cardiovascular system, whose function it is to transport materials to and form the tissues of the body; the respiratory system which must maintain the exchange of oxygen and carbon dioxide between the atmosphere and the blood; the gastrointestinal system which enables food materials to be modified by digestion and absorbed into the circulation; the kidney which is involved in the regulation of body fluid and electrolyte balance and with the excretion of the waste products of metabolism; the endocrine system which releases chemical messengers, called hormones, that are carried in the blood stream to regulate a great variety of body functions. eg metabolism and reproductive activity; the nervous system which by means of very rapidly propagated electrical impulses is responsible for all our movements, sensations, memories, emotions and consciousness itself.
+A substantial series of practical class experiments on these different areas of physiology is included in the course.
+This subject is taken by students enrolled in any of the Physiology programs.